Refined radial basis function-generated finite difference analysis of non-Newtonian natural convection: Problem formulation

 The model reduces to a Newtonian fluid when $n=1$ and can be used to describe both shear thickening behaviour with $n > 1$ and shear thinning behaviour with $n < 1$.
 We focus on the latter as it leads to stronger convection, i.e. more interesting flow behaviour, and is more common in realistic fluids.
 A visualisation of the viscosity dependence for an arbitrarily chosen range of shear rate norms can be found on the right-hand panel of Figure~\ref{fig:caseDVD} for a range of exponents that we will use in further analysis.
 It can be seen from the figure that while $n$ has a dramatic impact on the effective viscosity, there is also a problem with the divergent viscosity at low shear rates in the shear thinning regime.
-This is mainly a problem for the initial, transient part of the simulation, where a flow pattern emerges from the initially stationary fluid and can be solved by downward bounding\footnote{The limit is arbitrarily chosen and has a negliable effect on the result \cite{kim2003transient}.} the shear rate norm used in the power law to $10^{-10}$.
+This is mainly a problem for the initial, transient part of the simulation, where a flow pattern emerges from the initially stationary fluid and can be solved by downward bounding\footnote{The limit is arbitrarily chosen and has a negligible effect on the result \cite{kim2003transient}.} the shear rate norm used in the power law to $10^{-10}$.

-Model parameters that reflect the behaviour of a realistic fluid can be determined by fitting the model to experimental data.
-Unfortunately, because the model represents the simplest approach to describing shear-dependent behaviour, it is only suitable for the intermediate shear rate regime and must be extended to accurately represent the asymptotic behaviour exhibited by realistic shear-thinning fluids at low and high shear rates.
-The plethora of resulting specialised models are more complex in the sense that they have more parameters and a more convoluted algebraic form.
-However, from a numerical point of view, the more complex models do not affect the solution procedure and do not introduce additional numerical problems.
+Model parameters that reflect the behaviour of a realistic fluid are typically determined by fitting the model to experimental data.
+Ostwald-de Waele power law model is the most basic approach to characterizing shear-dependent behaviour, and it is only appropriate for the intermediate shear rate regime.
+To accurately capture the asymptotic behaviour of realistic shear-thinning fluids at both low and high shear rates, the specialized models with more intricate algebraic structure due to additional parameters are used~\cite{Chhabra2010}.
+Nevertheless, from a numerical standpoint, these more complex models do not significantly affect the solution methodology nor do they introduce any additional numerical challenges.

 The natural convection described with the system of equations described above is applied to the De Vahl Davis case \cite{DeVahlDavis1983}, a differentially heated square cavity with height and width $L = 1$, shown schematically in the left graph of Figure~\ref{fig:caseDVD}.
 The left wall is kept at a constant temperature $T_C = -1$, while the right wall is kept at a higher constant temperature $T_H = 1$, inducing the heat transfer that drives the dynamics of the system.
 The top and bottom boundaries are insulated.
 No-slip boundary conditions for velocity are imposed on all walls.